 Clear it with your OB

 Make sure your doctor is okay with you getting a massage.
 If you have a high-risk condition, she may put the kibosh on it.
 Many spas don’t offer pregnancy massage for women in their first trimester, since the miscarriage risk is higher then.
 They don’t want to be blamed for someone’s lost pregnancy—but (sigh of relief) massage doesn’t actually raise your risk of miscarriage in the first trimester.

 Your massage therapist should be experienced and certified in prenatal massage—and should always know that you are expecting.
 That way, she can make sure to choose products that are less likely to irritate your skin (it’s probably a lot more sensitive these days) and will know the ins and outs of dealing with swollen ankles, tender legs and other prenatal body issues.

 Don’t lie on your back

-If you lie flat on your back after 18 weeks, you could compress a blood vessel that could lower your blood pressure dangerously.
-The beauty of many prenatal massages is that you actually get to lie facedown — something you haven’t been able to do since soon after you started showing — thanks to a special table with a cutout for your belly.
+If you lie flat on your back after 18 weeks, you may compress a blood vessel that could dangerously lower your blood pressure.
+The beauty of many prenatal massages is that you actually get to lie facedown—something you haven’t been able to do since soon after you started showing—thanks to a special table with a cutout for your belly.
 And that can be a huge relief.
 If your spa doesn’t have that cutout table, you’ll lie on your side, propped up with pillows, while you get your rubdown, which can be super-comfortable too.

 Plus, more from The Bump: